 It is the responsibility of parents to keep all students diagnosed with or suspected to have contagious or infectious diseases at home.
 FCWCS will follow strict guidelines to prevent as much infection and contagious illness as possible to protect the general student body.
 Please do not send children to school if they are ill.
 Schools are not required or intended to keep ill children for parents/guardians.
-If your child has a contagious disease, a doctor's note stating that they are not contagious and are cleared to return to school, is required upon their return.
-Students absent five
+If your child has a contagious disease (e.g., COVID-19) a doctor's note stating that they are not contagious and are cleared to return to school, is required upon their return.
+Students absent five (5) consecutive days should return with a doctor's note.